rucs-uoft/rucs-uoft.github.io/assets/info/Openings.md

 We are looking for students who:

 - are knowledgable about computer science
-- have excellent writing skills
+- have excellent language skills and enjoy writing
 - are passionate about computer science research and education

 ##### Assets